bright-fakl/obsidian-plugin-template/docs-site/template/deployment.md

 ## Version Management

-### Using the Version Script

-The template includes a version management script:
+The template includes a version management script that updates version numbers in `manifest.json` and `package.json`:

 ```bash
 # Update to new version